$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Colombia has digitized a significant portion of its apostille process through the Ministerio de Relaciones Exteriores (Cancillería).
 For documents that are issued digitally by Colombian authorities — such as the national police certificate (Antecedentes Judiciales) — the apostille is applied as a digital certification through the Cancillería online portal.

-The key distinction: some documents receive a digital apostille (PDF with an electronic signature from the Cancillería), and others require a physical apostille applied at a Cancillería office or notaría authorized to do so.
+The key distinction: some documents receive a digital apostille (PDF with an electronic signature from the Cancillería), while others may require digitization or a different submission path.
+Follow the current Cancillería instructions for the document type.

 Understanding which pathway your document follows saves days.